HanPollo/BoomBoomEngine/README.md

 Back in terminal make sure you are on BoomBoomEngine/build and run the following code to get to engine demo:
 ```
-cd Examples/Debug
+cd Engine/Debug
 ./main.exe
 ```
-Create notes where the cursor is with space and save the song with Q.
-Then you can reload the song and continue editing with loadSong.exe which is in the same directory as main.exe.
-You can also play the song in playSong.exe in the same directory.
+In the Wiki you can find documentation and how to use indications.